-In this article you will learn how to write a great description for your thriller novel.
+In this blog, you will learn to write an excellent description for your thriller novel.

-Your title is your main hook – so make it good!
+Your title is your leading hook – so make it good!

-The back cover of your book is the last thing people see before they buy it.
-You can’t sell a bad product for cheap, you have to give them more than what they paid back in value.
-That’s why writing a great back cover is important if you want lots of sales and high ratings on Amazon.
+The front cover of your book is the first thing people look at, and the back cover is the last thing they see before they buy it.
+That’s why writing a great back cover is essential if you want lots of sales and high ratings on Amazon.